rlwhitcomb/utilities/README.md

 - allow "_" in numeric values, like Java does
 - format options for commas (or _) (';,' or ';__') or (';$' to format as dollar)??
 - get help and intro text (both console and GUI) from resources
-- add option (both GUI and REPL modes) to open another file
+- add option (both GUI and REPL modes) to open another file (file browser in GUI)
 - functions for financial calculations (INTEREST, NPV, PAYMENT, etc.) (**e_mort** is a start)
 - ?? need a way to do "setScale(...)" on the values ??
 - See all the notes on updates needed to help page (calc_help.htmlpp); use "ant update" and then "c -?" to preprocess and view the result